genj/GenjFaqBundle/README.md

 default if the user has not chosen a category and/or question yet.
 The default for both values is 'false', so set them to 'true' if you want this behaviour.

+Note that it is also required to have the Sluggable and Timestampable behaviours configured for gedmo/doctrine-extensions.

 ## FAQ